 Moving Traditions has learned that when the Jewish community takes this approach to teen engagement, it has the power to move our teens, our communities, and Judaism forward.

 Moving Traditions partners with almost 200 Jewish institutions of all affiliations to address the needs of adolescent girls and boys in their communities.
 These partners include synagogues, JCCs, and summer camps.

-Now, through Moving Traditions’ new Community Groups in Denver, Boulder, Los Angeles, and Philadelphia, we are providing families the opportunity for their teens to engage directly with our programming.
+Now, through Moving Traditions’ new Community Groups in Chicago, Colorado, Los Angeles, and Philadelphia, we are providing families the opportunity for their teens to engage directly with our programming.

 To find a partner near you, type the name of your city or zip code in the location bar below.